OnBlockIO/evm-trading-contracts/readme.md

 - asset mathing (check if assets from left and right order match, extract matching assets)
 - calculating fill (finding out what exact values should be filled. orders can be matched partly if one of the sides doesn't want to fill other order fully)
 - order execution (execute transfers, save fill of the orders if needed)
+- auction creation and bidding, NFT_TRANSFER_FROM_CONTRACT hex is used in contracts/TransferExecutor.sol so the TransferExecutor knows from where it should transfer the NFT; either from a wallet or the contract

 ### Domain model